Disclaimer: I own nothing. Everything belongs to Tolkien.

 "You did not come down to eat, so the Elflings wanted to bring you lunch," the golden-haired warrior explained when he saw the chief advisor's confusion.
 He tapped Elladan's shoulder, and both brothers began to carefully walk the tray forward.

-"I figured you were not," Glorfindel muttered, his eyes moving to the table Erestor had spent the day at.
+"I assumed you were not."
+Glorfindel sighed, his eyes moving to the table Erestor had spent the day at.
 A couple pieces of crust and an apple core was the only evidence he had eaten at all.
 But then, a smile appeared on his face again when Elladan and Elrohir turned back to him with matching grins.
 "Come.
 I will bring you outside so Erestor can have his peace."

-Glorfindel chuckled, his smile lingering when he saw the small smile on Erestor's face.
-"I am not angry with them," the advisor said.
+Glorfindel chuckled, his smile lingering when he saw the small one appear on Erestor's face.
+"I am not angry with them," the chief advisor said.

 Glorfindel nodded.
-"I know," the twice-born warrior replied.
-"You are just stressed with your work."
+"I am aware," he replied.
+"You are simply stressed with your work."
 He paused for a moment.
 "Please, rest for a time and eat.
 The paperwork can wait."
-Then, without giving Erestor the chance to respond, he left the library and shut the door behind him.
+Then, without giving Erestor the opportunity to argue, he left the library and shut the door behind him.

 But then, he opened his eyes again when cheerful laughter reached his sharp ears.
 Erestor searched for the source of the sound, and a small smile appeared on his face as he watched Glorfindel chase Elladan and Elrohir through the gardens.
 From what he could gather, the twins were fighting a cave troll.
-He chuckled quietly at their imaginations, though he did agree that Glorfindel fit the part of a cave troll well.
+He chuckled quietly at their imaginations, though he had to agree that the twice-born warrior fit the part of a cave troll well.

-Erestor's eyes widened slightly, his hand stopping before it brought the spoon to his mouth.
-Glorfindel had been called to lead a patrol against Orcs that were drawing near?
+Erestor's eyes widened slightly at these last words, his hand stopping in midair before it brought the spoon to his mouth.
+Glorfindel had been called to lead a patrol against Orcs that were drawing near their borders?
 That would explain why he had not been up to the library to remind him about dinner.
-But dinner was forgotten about when he felt a slight knot beginning to form in his stomach, and he set the spoon back into the half-empty bowl of soup.
+But dinner was forgotten about anyway when he felt a slight knot beginning to form in the pit of his stomach, and he set the spoon back into the half-empty bowl of soup.

-Despite how he often drove him to his last nerve with his antics, Erestor considered Glorfindel to be his most trusted friend.
-There were times when his jests and pranks bothered him, especially if they interrupted the work he had to do, but at the same time, the cheerful Elf somehow always managed to bring a smile to his own face.
-The golden-haired warrior was always there when he needed him and was looking out for needs that he sometimes neglected to attend to.
-And though he would not openly admit it, he was always worried about his friend when he was out on patrol.
-Glorfindel had already suffered death once, and Erestor did not want the same fate to befall him a second time if he could prevent it.
+Despite how he often drove him to his last nerve with his antics, Erestor considered Glorfindel to be his most trusted, closest friend.
+There were times when his jests and pranks bothered him, especially if they interrupted the important work he had to do, but at the same time, the cheerful, good-natured Elf somehow always managed to bring a smile to his own face.
+The golden-haired warrior was always there when he needed him to be, even though he never asked him to be, and was looking out for needs that he sometimes neglected to attend to, his presence never failing to bring him a sense of stability.
+And though he would not openly admit it, he was always worried about the Balrog Slayer when he was out on patrol.
+Glorfindel had already suffered death once, and though his strength and skill in battle was something he could and did not doubt, Erestor did not want the same fate to befall him a second time if he could prevent it.
+And though it was something he would never say, the possible demise that could await Glorfindel on any given patrol was one of his most prominent fears.
 He knew his mind would not rest until his friend had returned safely.

 The chief advisor was brought out of his thoughts when someone approached him, and he watched as one of the cooks set a strawberry pastry next to his forgotten bowl.
 "Lord Glorfindel specifically told us to give this to you before he left," she said with a smile.